Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 ![properties-file.png][properties-file]

 <br />
-Access to a property is done with
+Access to a property is done with:
 ```java
 public class StartApplication extends Application implements IActionConfiguration, IApplicationConfiguration {